wormhole-foundation/wormhole-icco/WHITEPAPER.md

 Currently they are either conducted on a single chain in a trustless fashion or in a centralized fashion with support to contribute tokens from multiple chains.
 Using wormhole we can bridge this gap - Allow users to contribute assets on all supported chains and issue a token that we can bridge to all chains for them to claim after the sale has been concluded.

 ## Goals

 We want to implement a generalized, trustless cross-chain mechanism for token sales.

-* Allow contributions of whitelisted assets on all supported chains
+- Allow contributions of whitelisted assets on all supported chains
-  * Users don't need to maintain multiple wallets, but can conveniently participate from their native environment.
+  - Users don't need to maintain multiple wallets, but can conveniently participate from their native environment.
-* Issue a token on wormhole chain and leverage the wormholes token bridge to distribute them to all participants on their chains.
+- Issue a token on wormhole chain and leverage the wormhole token bridge to distribute them to all participants on their chains.

 ## Non-Goals

-* Automatically relay messages across chains.
+- Automatically relay messages across chains.
 The design assumes there is always a party interested in synchronizing the data across chains, let it be the token issuer or an investor who wants to claim its tokens.

 ## Overview

 There are two programs needed to model this.

-* A `TokenSaleConductor`, which lives on one chain (It can exist on all chains, however it only needs to be invoked on one to initiate a sale).
+- A `TokenSaleConductor`, which lives on one chain (It can exist on all chains, however it only needs to be invoked on one to initiate a sale).
-  * It holds the tokens that are up for sale and maintains and collects the state around the sale.
+  - It holds the tokens that are up for sale and maintains and collects the state around the sale.
-* `TokenSaleContributor` contracts live on all chains.
+- `TokenSaleContributor` contracts live on all chains.
-  * Collects contributions, distributes tokens to contributors after the sale has ended and the token allocation has been bridged.
+  - Collects contributions, distributes tokens to contributors after the sale has ended and the token allocation has been bridged.

 ## Detailed Design

 To create a sale, a user invokes the `createSale()` method on the sale conductor.
 It takes the following set or arguments:

-* A `Raise` struct with the following arguments:
+- A `Raise` struct with the following arguments:
-  * Offered token address
+  - Offered token address
-  * Offered token amount
+  - Offered token amount
-  * A start time for when contributions can be accepted
+  - A start time for when contributions can be accepted
-  * An end time for when contributions will no loner be accepted
+  - An end time for when contributions will no loner be accepted
-  * A minimum USD amount to raise
+  - A minimum USD amount to raise
-  * A maximum USD amount to raise
+  - A maximum USD amount to raise
-  * The address that can claim the proceeds of the sale
+  - The address that can claim the proceeds of the sale
-  * The address that should receive the offered tokens in case the minimum raise amount is not met
+  - The address that should receive the offered tokens in case the minimum raise amount is not met
-* An array of accepted tokens on each chain + the USD conversion rate which they are accepted at
+- An array of accepted tokens on each chain + the USD conversion rate which they are accepted at

 The `createSale()` method deposits the offered tokens, assigns an ID which identifies the sale and attests a `SaleInit` packet over the wormhole.
 This packet contains all the information from above.
 The sale information is also stored locally.

 The attested `SaleInit` packet is submitted to the `TokenSaleContributor` contracts.
 The contributor contracts stores the sale information locally which is relevant to its chain.

 The `TokenSaleConductor` contract can terminate the sale by calling `abortSaleBeforeStartTime()` before the sale period begins.
+Only the wallet that called `createSale()` can invoke this method.

-During the start and end timestamp the contributor contracts accept contributions in the specified tokens.
+During the start and end timestamp the `TokenSaleContributor` contracts accept contributions in the specified tokens.
+The `contribute()` method takes an argument `bytes memory sig` which is a third party signature stating that KYC was performed for a particular contribution.
+The `TokenSaleContributor` calls `verifySignature` to recover a public key from the passed signature.
+If the public key matches the `authority` address in the `TokenSaleContributor` state, the contribution is permitted.

 After the sale duration anyone can call the `attestContributions()` method on the contributor, which attests a `Contribution` packet over the wormhole.